 2013 (XFR STN)

 From July to September 2013, the New Museum hosted XFR STN, an exhibit that one observer described as an “attempt to digitize, present, and preserve artistic materials on obsolete formats, however obscure or unremembered.”
-The project was proposed by Alan W. Moore, the co-founder of the Monday/Wednesday/Friday Video Club (MWF) — a group that distributed independent film and video made by Collaborate Projects, Inc. (“Colab”) and other filmmakers from 1986-2000.
-(For more information about XFR STN read the exhibition-related broadside, or this or this article.
-Material digitized by XFR STN is available on its collection page on the Internet Archive.)
-After the close of the eight-week exhibit, a few of the archivists and artists who participated in it were inspired to continue the work.
+The project was initially proposed by artist Alan W. Moore, the co-founder of the Monday/Wednesday/Friday Video Club (MWF) — a group that distributed independent film and video made by artist collective Collaborate Projects, Inc. (COLAB) and other filmmakers from 1986-2000.
+COLAB artists Coleen Fitzgibbon, Andrea Callard, Alexis Bhagat, Taylor Moore, and others worked together with Johanna Burton (Keith Haring Director and Curator of Education and Public Engagement) and museum staff (Tara Hart, Jen Song, and Ben Fino-Radin) on planning, programming, and creating a vibrant and productive social work space within the museum.
+Moving image archivists Walter Forsberg, Rebecca Fraimow, and Kristin MacDonough were also hired for the exhibition.

-Colab member Andrea Callard joined with moving image archivists Rebecca Fraimow, Julia Kim, and Kristin MacDonough to form the XFR Collective.
-The organization ran an initial six-month test phase to develop and troubleshoot its model.
-During this phase the group partnered with and transferred tapes for Elevator Repair Service, Visual AIDS, New York Women in Film and Television, Deep Dish Television, Felicia Telsey, Cara Perlman, Alan Moore, Coleen Fitzgibbon, and Colab, and gave several presentations about the work.
-It also established itself as a 501(c)3.
+They ran an initial six-month test phase to develop and troubleshoot an organizational model.
+During this phase, they partnered with artists and organizations in need of video tape transfers.
+This included Elevator Repair Service, Visual AIDS, New York Women in Film and Television, Deep Dish Television, Felicia Telsey, Cara Perlman, Alan Moore, Coleen Fitzgibbon, and COLAB.
+Several presentations were given at conferences about this work, and the XFR Collective was established as a 501(c)3.

-In 2015, Fraimow, McDonough, and Kim all left NYC for job-related reasons, and the group recruited new members.
-The group continued to transfer tapes, conduct outreach, and give presentations about its work.
-After a daylong retreat in September, the group expanded the organizational mission statement to reflect the full scope of our evolving work.
-The collective also installed a transfer station at the MIX Experimental Film Festival, digitizing tapes live during the week-long event.
+In 2015, Fraimow, MacDonough, and Kim left NYC for new jobs in other cities.
+New members arrived to continue the work, and the group grew in size.
+XFR Collective continued to transfer tapes, conduct outreach, and give presentations about its work.
+After a retreat in September 2015, the group expanded the organizational mission statement to reflect the full scope of our evolving work.
+The collective also installed a transfer station at the 2015 MIX Experimental Film Festival, digitizing tapes live during the week-long event.
 (See this article for more details about this residency.)
 Partners in this phase included the Educational Video Center (EVC) La MaMa Experimental Theatre Club, WITNESS, and Le Petit Versailles Garden.

 Material digitized by the XFR Collective is available for viewing and download on its collection page on the Internet Archive.